 Nothaft and others are taking a somewhat optimistic tone this week after new construction on one-family homes rose in June for the fourth straight month, and at its strongest pace since April 2010 and homebuilder confidence for the next six months rose for the third month in a row in July to its highest reading since March 2007.

-Sobering retrospective data about the housing fallout are still rolling out.
+Sobering retrospective data about the housing fallout are still popping up.
 A report this week by the AARP based on mortgage data from 2007 through 2011 gave a glimpse of how retirees were impacted.
 More than 1.5 million Americans aged 50 and older lost their homes in the five years from 2007 through 2011, according to the data.
 The foreclosure rate was 2.9% in 2011 among all homeowners 50 and older, up from 0.3% in 2007.

 Have you refinanced or tried to refinance recently?
 Tell us about your experience in the comment section below.